Indian High Courts Act 1861: Qualifications of High Court judges

 Each High Court could consist of a chief justice and up to 15 judges.
-Under §3 of the Act, judges could be selected from barristers (with five years of experience), civil servants (with tenyears of experience including three years as a zillah judge), judges of small cause courts or sudder ameen (with five years of experience), or pleaders of lander courts or High Courts (with five years of experience).
+Under section 3 of the act, judges could be selected from barristers (with five years of experience), civil servants (with ten years of experience including three years as a zillah judge), judges of small cause courts or sudder ameen (with five years of experience), or pleaders of lander courts or High Courts (with five years of experience).